grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 "lots of randos at the gym this morning" - my personal trainer this morning lolol why are there so many random people everywhere

+i tried half a cup of the panera caffeinated lemonade and its not good, tastes gross, but it was the sugar free blood orange flavor, tasted like medicine lol

 **The Process** or as I understand it:
 0. find a problem worth spending time on solving
 1. figure out the ml model(s) you are interested in that best solves the problem